fehmicansaglam/fehmicansaglam.github.com/_posts/2026-07-12-is-it-worth-it.md

 title: "Is It Worth It?"
 layout: post
 description: "A personal reflection on layoffs, leadership, and trust."
-subtitle: "The cost of treating people as fungible isn’t losing employees.
+subtitle: "The true cost of treating people as fungible isn’t losing employees.
 It’s losing trust."
 category: software-engineering
 ---